This homemade orange lip balm recipe is made with all natural ingredients like pure beeswax, Vitamin E, honey and sweet orange essential oil!

 Prep – Use a double boiler to heat about a cup of water over medium heat.
 (I made a homemade version of a double boiler by heating the cup of water in a saucepan with a bowl set on top of it)

-Melt – Add all of the ingredients besides honey and the essential oils to the bowl of your double boiler.
+Melt – Add all of the ingredients besides the essential oils to the bowl of your double boiler.
 Let these melt, stirring occasionally until the mixture is completely melted.

-Remove the pot from the heat and add in the honey and essential oils of your choice, stirring completely.
+Remove the pot from the heat and add in the essential oils of your choice, stirring completely.

 Pour Into Tubes – Using a tiny funnel and a spoon, fill the chapstick tubes all the way to the tops.